SirJeremy/sirjeremy-website/src/content/portfolio.md

 ---

-# Havok Tanks
+# Havoc Tanks

 <div class='ht-carousel md-img-right'></div>

-Havok Tanks is a 2 player local multiplayer, MOBA inspired game.
+Havoc Tanks is a 2 player local multiplayer, MOBA inspired game.
 The players take control of a Wreker and duke it out on one of three maps.
 It features multiple AI Crew drones to help you destroy the enemy's base.

 This game was developed by a team of student artists, designers, and programmers.
 The programmer team of around 7 programmers.
 In the programmer team of around 7 programmers, I was responsible for implements movement, controls, camera movement, particles, enviromental boost ramps, and many other small tasts.